 In April 2015, the FASB issued ASU 2015-03, Imputation of Interest: Simplifying the Presentation of Debt Issuance Costs.
-This standard requires all costs incurred to issue debt to be presented in the balance sheet as a direct deduction from the carrying value of the associated debt liability.
+This standard requires all costs incurred to issue debt to be presented in the statement of financial position as a direct deduction from the carrying value of the associated debt liability.
 The standard is effective for fiscal years beginning after December 15, 2016.
-The university is evaluating the impact this will have on the consolidated financial statements beginning in fiscal year 2018.
+The university adopted ASU 2015-03 for its fiscal year ended June 30, 2018, and applied the changes retrospectively.
+As a result of adopting the standard, certain prior year amounts in the Consolidated Statement of Financial Position were reclassified to conform to the presentation requirements.